lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

+### GameRoundPage Selected Year Hook Ordering (2025-10-27)

+- **Component**: `src/pages/GameRoundPage.tsx`
+  - Keep the `selectedYear` state declaration before any DEV-only submit debug effects that reference it.
+If those effects run while hooks are still being initialized, React throws "Cannot access 'selectedYear' before initialization" and the first round fails to render.
+  - The debug effects can sit immediately after the state block (e.g., after `selectedYear`, `remainingTime`, `hasGuessedLocation` etc.) so they always read defined values.

+### Solo Submit Flow Debug Instrumentation (2025-10-27)

+- **Components**: `src/pages/GameRoundPage.tsx`, `src/components/layouts/GameLayout1.tsx`
+  - Added DEV-only `[SubmitDebug]` console diagnostics that summarize why the Make Guess button is disabled, current timer state, and whether the solo round is already submitting.
+  - Logs fire only when state changes to avoid noise and are guarded by `import.meta.env.DEV` so production builds remain clean.
+  - Use the new logs to trace `isSubmitting`, `hasTimedOut`, year/location selection, and timer gating when investigating stuck buttons or repeated submissions.

+### Year Input Focus Selection (2025-10-28)

+- **Component**: `src/components/layouts/GameLayout1.tsx`
+  - When players focus the year input, the current value is auto-selected via `input.select()` and the state sync mirrors the latest `selectedYear` if it hadn’t been typed yet.
+  - Ensures tapping the displayed year immediately highlights the full number so it can be overwritten without manual selection.

+### Solo Submit Button Consolidation (2025-10-28)

+- **Change**: Removed the legacy `src/components/game/SubmitGuessButton.tsx` in favor of the in-layout submit controls inside `GameLayout1`.
+- **Reason**: The standalone component duplicated submission logic and navigation, but the active flow now routes through `GameLayout1` → `GameRoundPage.handleSubmitGuess`.
+Keeping a single path avoids drift in validation, toasts, and multiplayer sync.
+- **Guidance**: Add future submit UI changes directly in `GameLayout1` and keep `handleSubmitGuess` in `GameRoundPage` as the sole submission handler.

 ### Round Image Alt Text Scrubbing (2025-10-25)

 - **Components**: `src/components/layouts/GameLayout1.tsx`, `src/components/layouts/FullscreenZoomableImage.tsx`
   - Both the gameplay `LazyImage` preview and the fullscreen zoom viewer now use neutral alt labels ("Round image", "Round image placeholder").
   - Prevents partially loaded images from revealing the historical title/answer via native alt text overlays when the asset fails to fill the screen on slower connections.

+### Fullscreen Viewer Zoom Controls (2025-10-27)

+- **Component**: `src/components/layouts/FullscreenZoomableImage.tsx`
+  - Added floating zoom buttons (ZoomIn/ZoomOut) anchored bottom-right when fullscreen is open.
+  - Buttons adjust the existing zoom state, keep focus within the viewer, and disable at min/max bounds while stopping propagation so drags aren’t disrupted.
+  - Uses existing `handleZoomStep` logic, keeping pinch/wheel gestures and hint dismissal intact.

+### Fullscreen Button Attention Pulse Timing (2025-10-27)

+- **Styles**: `src/index.css`
+  - `attentionPulse` keyframes now trigger the enlarged pulse within the first 4% of the cycle so the fullscreen button animates immediately when it appears, rather than waiting ~8 seconds for the first beat.

+### Mobile Game Layout — Single Bottom Navbar (2025-10-27)

+- **Component**: `src/components/layouts/GameLayout1.tsx`
+- **Change**: Removed the duplicate mobile-only bottom navbar block (`lg:hidden fixed bottom-0 inset-x-0 …`).
+Safari on iOS would render both stacked, causing taps to hit the overlaying copy and require multiple presses for actions like **Make Guess**.
+- **Result**: Only one bottom navbar renders on mobile, eliminating overlapping layers and restoring single-tap responsiveness on Safari.

 ### Preparation Cancel Guard (2025-10-26)